 Somatic Sessions

-The essence of my work is centered on the question, how do we cultivate a fluid, adaptable, embodied, engaged and resilient approach to our lives and our contemporary times.
+The essence of my work is centered on the question, how do we cultivate a fluid, adaptable, embodied and engaged approaches to our lives and our contemporary times.
 We are living in increasingly destabilizing, and disorienting times.
-My hope with my work is to support you in developing a resourceful connection to your inner healing capacity, to support your capacity for connection and relationship, and to trust in your own system to became increasing able to meet, metabolize, integrate and release life as it moves through you.
-I offer somatic sessions through telehealth, in person, and as an integrative component when working with clients through bodywork, aquatic therapy and psychedelic facilitation/integration.
+My hope in offering this work is to support you to develop a resourceful connection to your inner healing capacity, to cultivate nervous system resilience, to deepen authenticity in connection and relationship, and to grow trust in your body’s ability to meet, metabolize, integrate and release life as it moves through you.
+I offer somatic sessions virtually, in person, and as an integrative component when working with clients through bodywork, aquatic therapy and psychedelic facilitation/integration.

 Somatic Experiencing